bennyyy51/Mountain-Score/README.md

 2: run Input.java and input your numbered latitude/longitude coordinates

+why use mScore? mScore is great for finding the caliber of mountains in a certain area. if you want to compare mountain ranges, see the highest mountains in your area, or find your next hike, mScore is for you!

 mScore is found by taking both mountain proximity (to provided coordinates) and elevation into account

 distance: is converted from lat/lon coordinates to km via the Haversine formula